mkt-market/cip-docs/docs/subprotocols/subprotocols.md

 # Subprotocols

 Canto Identity Subprotocols are smart contracts which use NFTs (*subprotocolNFTs*) to represent identity traits.
-Users choose which traits to include in their on-chain identities by adding pointers to them to their CIDs.
+Users choose which traits to include in their on chain identities by adding pointers to them to their CIDs.

 Subprotocols should implement ERC721 and should additionally start minting at tokenID == 1.
 However, as there is no strict interface for Subprotocols, developers can introduce arbitrary minting and ownership logic.